femaleistp/DataStructuresToolkit/DataStructuresToolkit/README.md

 4. 04_week3_console_output_part3_performance.png – performance test
 5. 05_week3_test_explorer_all_passed.png – all tests passed

-## What I learned
+## Reflection
 I learned how stacks and queues work and how to resize arrays.
 The demo helped me understand the difference between LIFO and FIFO.
 I also practiced writing tests with xUnit to make sure everything works.
 I practiced working between multiple classes and projects in one solution.
-I also improved my debugging skills by fixing issues in my code.
+Better understanding of XML documentation comments for methods and classes.